SamuelMatamoros/Mario-Bros.---Final-Project/report/report.typ

     - Arrow DOWN / S: move character down.

 = Conclusions

 ==  Final summary
 The project successfully delivers a small but complete 2D game inspired by the Mario Bros.
 Game & Watch factory game, implemented in Python using Pyxel.

 It demonstrates object‑oriented design with classes for the main game controller, characters, conveyors, packages and truck, as well as the use of a simple configuration module for sprites and constants.

 == Main problems encountered

 Several issues related to game states were encountered, including freezes when the boss or the truck entered special modes and the main loop stopped updating the logic needed to exit those modes.

 Additional problems appeared with repeated boss activation during consecutive fails, incorrect character movement while being reprimanded, and overly restrictive package spawn conditions that could leave the game with no new boxes.

 The package logic was the hardest part to implement in the game, anyway implementing the individual features wasn't hard, combining them to work properly was the hard part of the project.

 == Personal evaluation and improvements

-The project was a good exercise in structuring a game using classes and in handling state machines and timers in a real‑time loop.
+// The project was a good exercise in structuring a game using classes and in handling state machines and timers in a real‑time loop.
+This project was a fun introduction to OOP and quite a challenge.
+Nevertheless we enjoyed the process of problem-solving and coming up with fixes and features.

-If the project were extended, priority improvements would include adding richer animations for characters and boss, a persistent high‑score system, and a more adaptive difficulty that reacts to the player's performance.
+If the project were extended, priority improvements would include adding richer animations for characters and boss, a persistent high‑score system with local storage, and a more adaptive difficulty that reacts to the player's performance.

 == Issues and solutions

 Several typical state-management issues appeared during development, such as the game “freezing” when the boss or truck entered a special state and the main loop stopped updating the logic that should exit that state.

 This was solved by centralizing state control inside Board.update, avoiding extra conditions in Main.update, and by using clear boolean flags (boss_active, delivering, resting, reprimand) plus timers to ensure that every special state always has a defined exit.

 Another frequent issue was repeated boss activation when multiple boxes failed in a row; this was fixed by wrapping boss activation in if not self.boss_active so a new reprimand cannot start until the previous one has finished.

 Finally, the package spawn logic was adjusted to avoid ending up with no boxes after a series of fails, temporarily simplifying the spawn condition while debugging the boss and truck systems.